 Since entering society, I have been intentionally learning and thinking about the knowledge of enterprises.
 Whether as a grassroots employee or occasionally being promoted, I have never given up on studying and researching corporate knowledge.

-I have found that the most easily lost core competitiveness of Chinese enterprises is their identity, often getting lost in the pursuit of profit, sometimes leading to absurd situations like looking for a horse while riding one or biting the leg to protect food.
+I have found that the core competitiveness of Chinese enterprises is the easiest to lose, often getting lost in the pursuit of profit, sometimes leading to absurd situations like looking for a horse while riding one or biting the leg to protect food.

 Since China's reform and opening up was not initiated after educating talents, but rather decisively opened in response to the trend of the times, most entrepreneurs are self-taught.
-They have navigated the situation relying on certain advantages, and their self-assessment is often overly optimistic.
+They have ventured into the market relying on certain advantages, and their self-assessment is often overly optimistic.
 Without policy protection, it is difficult to gain a competitive edge in globalization.

 Of course, there are exceptions, such as Huawei, but this is based on their extraordinary insights, which were not recognized by most entrepreneurs before Huawei emerged, and many even predicted their decline.